 An Incomplete (I) grade will be granted only in unusual circumstances, and only if those circumstances have been verified by the Student Life Office.
 Procrastination does not qualify as an unusual circumstance.

 Honesty.
 Laboratory exercises are collaborative work, meaning that you are free to discuss and look at another person's work.
 Tests, homework assignments, and projects are to be done individually, and must consist of your own original work.
 Submitting the work of one of your classmate's as your own (even with their knowledge) is academic fraud; and any detected duplication of work will be dealt with in accordance with Calvin's policies on Academic Honesty.
-Likewise, giving another person your work to hand in as their own constitutes academic fraud and may result in a failing grade (F) for both parties.
+Likewise, giving another person your work to submit as their own constitutes academic fraud and may result in a failing grade (F) for both parties.

 Preparation.
 As shown in your course syllabus, the lectures are associated with readings from the course text.
 You may also have to access readings from the Internet; when you need information that is not in one of your texts, search for it there.